-To explain this behavior, our hypothesis is that exact matches correspond to contextual embeddings that do not vary much, while terms that carry less "information" are more heavily influenced by their context (they act as some sort of reservoirs to encode concepts of the sequence), and thus their embeddings vary a lot.
+To explain this behavior, our hypothesis is that exact matches correspond to contextual embeddings that do not vary much: hence, the cosine similarity between the query term and the document term would be closer to 1, and ColBERT will tend to select this term.
+On the contrary, terms that carry less "information" are more heavily influenced by their context (they act as some sort of reservoirs to encode concepts of the sequence), and thus their embeddings vary a lot.
 To check this hypothesis, we conducted a spectral analysis of contextual term embeddings.
-More specifically, we use an SVD decomposition of the matrix composed of all the contextual representations for a given term t, on the test documents, and look at the relative magnitude of the singular values $\lambda_1 \geq ... \geq$ λ_d where d is the dimension of the embedding space.
+More specifically, we use an SVD decomposition of the matrix composed of all the contextual representations for a given term t, on the test documents, and look at the relative magnitude of the singular values $\lambda_1 \geq ... \geq \lambda_d$ where d is the dimension of the embedding space.
 If the magnitude of λ_1 is much larger than the others, it means that all the contextual representations point to the same direction in the embedding space.
-In Figure 3, we report the ratio of the first eigenvalue λ_1 with respect to $\sum_k \lambda_k$ for terms that appear in the test queries.
-This figure confirms the above hypothesis, as the ratio increases with the subword IDF (correlation r = 0.77).
-Moreover, this effect is much stronger when fine-tuning ColBERT, indicating that training on relevance indeed promotes exact matches.
+In Fig. 3, we report the ratio of the first eigenvalue λ_1 with respect to $\sum_k \lambda_k$ for terms that appear in the test queries.
+It confirms the above hypothesis, as the ratio increases with the subword IDF (correlation r = 0.77).
+Moreover, this effect is much stronger when fine-tuning, indicating that training on relevance indeed promotes exact matches in ColBERT.
 By looking at the distribution of singular values (not shown here), we can confirm this trend.
-In particular, words with a low IDF tend to point each time in a different direction, showing that what they capture is more about their context.
-For instance, in the query "when did family feud come out ?" (a TV show), the term "come", for all the documents in S_q , matches 97% of the time to document terms that are not in the query, but are synonyms (in a broad sense) e.g. {july, happen, item, landing, released, name, en, going, it, rodgers}.
+In particular, words with a low IDF tend to point in different directions, showing that what they capture is more about their context.
+For instance, in the query "when did family feud come out ?" (a TV show), the term "come", for all the documents in S_q , matches 97% of the time to terms that are not in the query, but are synonyms (in a broad sense) e.g. {july, happen, item, landing, released, name, en, going, it, rodgers}.